-Believe in saying what you need me to say in ways your audience can relate to.
-Which is why I prefer to write more like people speak.
+Saying what you need me to say in ways your audience can relate to is numero uno in my book.
+Which is why I write more like people speak.

-Nothing wrong with the occasional split infinitive, for instance.
+Nothing wrong with the occasional split infinitive.
 I find them useful for adding emphasis, as are sentences starting with ‘And’ or ‘But.’

 If it sounds right & reads right, it’s right – even if it’s a one-word sentence.
 Right!